 The Company's policy is to include net interest and penalties related to unrecognized tax benefits within the provision for taxes on the consolidated statements of operations.
-The Company had approximately \$293,000 of net interest and penalties accrued at January 26, 2014 and January 27, 2013.
+Since the Company has sufficient net operating losses and R&D credit

-As of January 26, 2014, it was reasonably possible that the total amounts of unrecognized tax benefits would decrease by up to \$3.8 million within twelve months as a result of statutes of limitations for the taxing authority to challenge the position expiring.
-If recognized, this decrease will impact the effective tax rate.
-Tax years prior to 2009 (the Company's fiscal year 2010) are generally not subject to examination by the Internal Revenue Service ("IRS") except for items involving tax attributes that have been carried forward to tax years whose statute of limitations remains open.
-The Company is currently under IRS audit for fiscal year 2010 and fiscal year 2011, and expects to close those audits within the next twelve months.
-For state returns, the Company is generally not subject to income tax examinations for years prior to 2009 (the Company's fiscal year 2010).
+Tax years prior to 2012 (the Company's fiscal year 2013) are generally not subject to examination by the Internal Revenue Service ("IRS") except for items involving tax attributes that have been carried forward to tax years whose statute of limitations remains open.
+The Company is currently under IRS audit for fiscal year 2013 and expects to close those audits within the next twelve months.
+The Company's positions are expected to be sufficient to address matters that may arise under examination.
+For state returns, the Company is generally not subject to income tax examinations for years prior to 2010 (the Company's fiscal year 2011).
 The Company has a significant tax presence in Switzerland for which Swiss tax filings have been examined through fiscal year 2013.
 The Company is also subject to routine examinations by various foreign tax jurisdictions in which it operates.